-On June 23, 2011, the Company entered into an ATM Equity Offering SM Sales Agreement ("sales agreement") with Merrill Lynch, Pierce, Fenner & Smith Incorporated to sell shares of the Company's common stock par value \$0.0001 per share, having aggregate sales proceeds of \$50,000,000, from time to time, through an "at the market" equity offering program under which Merrill Lynch, Pierce, Fenner & Smith Incorporated ("agent") acts as sales agent and/or principal agent.
-During the year ended December 31, 2011, the Company sold 131,800 shares under the sales agreement, which resulted in gross proceeds of approximately \$1.5 million and commissions of approximately \$29,900 paid to the agent.
+During the year ended December 31, 2011, the Company entered into an ATM Equity Offering SM Sales Agreement ("sales agreement") with Merrill Lynch, Pierce, Fenner & Smith Incorporated to sell shares of the Company's common stock, par value \$0.0001 per share, having aggregate sales proceeds of \$50.0 million from time to time, through an "at the market" equity offering program under which Merrill Lynch, Pierce, Fenner & Smith Incorporated acts as sales agent and/or principal ("agent").
+During the year ended December 31, 2012 and 2011 the Company sold 3,051,445 and 131,800 shares respectively, under the sales agreement, which resulted in gross proceeds of approximately \$37.8 million and \$1.5 million, respectively and commissions of approximately \$657,700 and \$29,900, respectively, paid to the agent.
+At December 31, 2012, the Company had sold since the inception of the plan a total of 3,183,245 shares under the sales agreement, which resulted in gross proceeds of approximately \$687,600 paid to the agent.

-Simultaneously with the consummation of the Public Offering, the Sponsor purchased 8,000,000 Private Placement Warrants at a purchase price of \$1.00 per warrant.
-The Private Placement Warrants were identical to the Public Warrants except that the Private Placement Warrants are exercisable on a cashless basis as long as they are still held by the Sponsor or its permitted transferees.
-In addition, the Private Placement and Public Warrants have different prices at which the Company's common stock must trade before the Company is able to redeem such warrants.
+Simultaneously with the consummation of the IPO, NRDC Capital Management, LLC purchased 8,000,000 Private Placement Warrants at a purchase price of \$1.00 per warrant.
+The Private Placement Warrants were identical to the Public Warrants except that the Private Placement Warrants are exercisable on a cashless basis as long as they are still held by NRDC Capital Management, LLC or its members, members of its members' immediate family or their controlled affiliates.
 The purchase price of the Private Placement Warrants approximated the fair value of such warrants at the purchase date.

-The Company has the right to redeem all of the warrants it issued in the Public Offering and the Private Placement Warrants, at a price of \$0.01 per warrant upon 30 days' notice while the warrants are exercisable, only in the event that the last sale price of the common stock is at least a specified price.
+The Company has the right to redeem all of the warrants it issued in the IPO and the Private Placement Warrants, at a price of \$0.01 per warrant upon 30 days' notice while the warrants are exercisable, only in the event that the last sale price of the common stock is at least a specified price.
 The terms of the warrants are as follows:

-- $\cdot\,$ The exercise price of the warrants is \$12.00. - · The expiration date of the warrants is October 23, 2014. - · The price at which the Company's common stock must trade before the Company is able to redeem the warrants it issued in the Public Offering is \$18.75. - The price at which the Company's common stock must trade before the Company is able to redeem the Private Placement Warrants is (x) \$22.00, as long as they are held by the Sponsor or its members, members of its members' immediate families or their controlled affiliates, or (v) \$18.75. - · To provide that a warrantholder's ability to exercise warrants is limited to ensure that such holder's "Beneficial Ownership" or "Constructive Ownership," each as defined in the Company's Charter, does not exceed the restrictions contained in the Charter limiting the ownership of shares of the Company's common stock.
+- The exercise price of the warrants is \$12.00. - $\cdot\,$ The expiration date of the warrants is October 23, 2014. - The price at which the Company's common stock must trade before the Company is able to redeem the warrants it issued in the IPO is \$18.75. - The price at which the Company's common stock must trade before the Company is able to redeem the Private Placement Warrants is (x) \$22.00, for as long as they are held by the NRDC Capital Management, LLC or its members, members of its members' immediate families or their controlled affiliates, otherwise (y) \$18.75. - To provide that a warrantholder's ability to exercise warrants is limited to ensure that such holder's "Beneficial Ownership" or "Constructive Ownership," each as defined in the Company's charter, does not exceed the restrictions contained in the charter limiting the ownership of shares of the Company's common stock.